The Pyramid of the Sun God

 The Pyramid of the Sun God (German: Die Pyramide des Sonnengottes is a 1965 West German and Italian western film adventure directed by Robert Siodmak and starring Lex Barker, Gérard Barray and Michèle Girardon.
 It is based on a book by Karl May, and was part of a boom of Karl May adaptations during the decade.
-It follows on from The Treasure of the Aztecs (1965), also directed by Siodmak and featuring the same cast.
+It follows on from The Treasure of the Aztecs (1965), also directed by Siodmak and featuring substantially the same cast.